mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_data.md

 The process by which computer turns that image into *characters* that can be manipulated is called **optical character recognition**.
 There are a variety of OCR tools available, however their quality can vary widely.

 ### Activity 2
 The type of OCR tool you need depends on your project.
-If you have modern documents,
+If you have modern documents, you might be okay with a less sophisticated tool.
+* Adobe Pro
+* Tesseract
+* Google Drive

 ## Data set
 A zip file of the RTP data set is available in our course Box folder.
 It consists of text files from each issue of the RTP.
 Or does it?